Make your business legible to Capital

 Product, website, pitch, and real usage tell slightly different stories, enough to slow conviction.

-Why are you loosing traction?
+Why are you losing traction?

 Most fintech products don't fail.